What's Living Inside Me And Why Is It Important?

-What is the human microbiome & how much are we human?
+What is the human microbiome and how much are we human?

 What is the gut microbiota?

-There are trillions of bacteria only in just 1g of your gut content and an average human carry around 2kg.
+There are trillions of bacteria in only 1g of your gut content and an average human can carry around 2kg.
 The scientific investigations of bacteria, that populate our gastrointestinal (GI) tract, date well over a century ago.
 In 1908, Élie Metchnikoff suggested that a targeted modification of the microbiota may prolong life and guard against senility.
 His recommendation was to regularly consume kefir, to delay the frailties of old age.
-However, the advent of antibiotics and their revolutionary success in the treatment of bacterial infections, overshadowed the interest in the gut microbiota, until the very end of the 20th century.
-Since, the gut microbiota research has become very popular and it has shown that, these tiny organisms are essential and very influential in just about everything that goes on in your body.
+However, the advent of antibiotics and their revolutionary success in the treatment of bacterial infections overshadowed the interest in the gut microbiota, until the very end of the 20th century.
+Since that time, gut microbiota research has become very popular and it has shown that these tiny organisms are essential and very influential in just about everything that goes on in your body.
 That includes your development, nutrition, immunity, regulation of hormones and even the way you think and experience things.

-The function and balance of bacteria, which should ideally work together to allow us to eat and digest food without discomfort, is what these days is termed, the gut health.
+The function and balance of bacteria, which should ideally work together to allow us to eat and digest food without discomfort, is what these days is termed gut health.